tea2x/quantum-purse/README.md

 <img width="258" alt="header-right" src="https://github.com/user-attachments/assets/3a53afb8-2f38-43cd-866b-15ef603fa89e" />

 **Important:** Ensure your PEERS value is greater than 0 before creating your wallet.
 Usually it takes 5-10 seconds to establish connections to other nodes in the network.

+## Wallet recovery

+When you import your seed phrase into Quantum Purse, it automatically restores your wallets by generating child keys sequentially, starting from index 1.
+The recovery process continues until it encounters 10 consecutive empty accounts (i.e., accounts with no transaction history).
+At that point, the total number of recovered wallets will be equal to the highest index of a non-empty wallet.

+**Important:** Currently, recovering wallet on a newly setup Quantum Purse will result in the first account being created due to Light Client being too slow for this process.
+In such case, create accounts then set starting blocks manually!
+This will be improved in the next release.

 ## How to use